-&lt;sup>37 DCFS implemented graduated caseloads in 2017 to ensure that new workers were assigned cases in a structured manner.
+&lt;sup>31 DCFS implemented graduated caseloads in 2017 to ensure that new workers were assigned cases in a structured manner.
+Arkansas Title IV-E Prevention Program Five-Year Plan | August 2019

-(note that for SafeCare each caregiver in the home is counted as a separate case to align with the other Home Visiting Programs).
-All Intensive In-Home Services (YVInterceptTM and Family Centered Treatment) may have no more than 5 cases per worker.
+Along with monitoring DCFS caseloads, our contracts with our In-Home Parenting EBPs include limitations on case load sizes.
+SafeCare staff have a full caseload at 12 families and can have no more than 15 (note that for SafeCare each caregiver in the home is counted as a separate case to align with the other Home Visiting Programs).
+All Intensive In-Home Services (YVInterceptTM, Strengthening Families, and Family Centered Treatment) may have no more than 5 cases per worker.
 Nurturing Families of Arkansas does not have a set number for a full-caseload, but rather use a work unit breakdown of direct service, time spent traveling to the family's homes, and the preparation work needed to determine when a worker has a full case load.